 All GSPs pay an annual renewal fee to maintain their designation, just like ASPs and CSPs.
 Once a GSP meets the requirements for the CSP certification they may submit their CSP application.

 See Professional Image »

 Many professions recognize the need for certification to identify competency in their respective fields.
 Just as a Certified Public Accountant (CPA) in accounting denotes a measurable standard of competency, the CSP, ASP, OHST, CHST, STS, STSC, and CET are recognized as having met the professional challenge of illustrating competency through education and/or training, experience, and examination.

 In the past twenty years, the responsibilities of safety professionals have expanded.
 Safety issues have become more complex and today's safety professionals must be continually better qualified.
 BCSP credential holders are among the most highly trained, educated, and experienced individuals in the safety field.
 In general, those who hold a BCSP credential are more likely to be hired, earn higher salaries, and receive more promotions and leadership assignments than their peers who do not hold the certification.

-The BCSP credentials CSP, OHST, CHST, and STS are nationally accredited by the National Commission for Certifying Agencies (NCCA), while the ASP and STSC are in the process of achieving the same accreditation.
+The BCSP credentials CSP, ASP, OHST, CHST, STS, and STSC are nationally accredited by the National Commission for Certifying Agencies (NCCA).
 The CET is accredited by the Council of Engineering and Scientific Specialty Boards (CESB).
-In addition to its NCCA accreditation, the CSP is internationally accredited by the American National Standards Institute under the ANSI/ISO/IEC 17024 standards for personnel certification programs.
+In addition to NCCA accreditation, the CSP and ASP are internationally accredited by the American National Standards Institute under the ANSI/ISO/IEC 17024 standards for personnel certification programs.

 See Benefits of Certification »